Common hazel

 • Hazelnut leaves are food for the caterpillars of many butterflies.

-• Man uses hazel wood to make baskets, rakes, baskets, firewood and more.
+• Humans use hazel wood to make baskets, rakes, wickerwork, for firewood, and more.

-• The best charcoal for drawing with is hazel!
+• The best charcoal for drawing is made from hazel wood!

-• Unfortunately, many people are allergic to hazel pollen, as it makes them tear, sniffle and sneeze.
+• Unfortunately, many people are allergic to hazel pollen, which causes tearing, runny nose, and sneezing.

 DID YOU KNOW?